Where can I find information about accommodation in the private sector?

 Can you check my contract for me before I sign it?

 We recommend that you get your contract checked, even if it’s from a reputable company.
-Just pop into the Living shop in University Centre to get yours checked for free.
+Just pop into the Community Living office at Bournbrook Pavillion to get yours checked for free.
 We’ll be able to point out any important information about charges, what’s expected of you as a tenant, and what rights you have regarding your landlord.
 We also recommend that you always view the property before you sign a contract.
+You can also use our new contract checking tool by clicking here.

 What do I do if I have issues with my landlord?